davewsmith/toydeploy/README.md

 and I wanted to get more experience with Terraform and Ansible.

 Few original ideas here.
-This is mostly cobbled together from documentation, Youtube videos, random github repos I've found, and the occassional StackOverflow answer.
+This is mostly cobbled together from documentation, Youtube videos, random github repos, and the occassional StackOverflow answer.

 Follow the fun in [NOTES](NOTES.md).